wp-plugins/visual-form-builder/readme.txt

 1. Using the above example ID, paste the following into your javascript file: `$( '#start-date' ).datepicker();`
 1. Add and customize the [jQuery UI Date Picker configuration options](http://jqueryui.com/demos/datepicker)

+= How do I export my entries to a CSV? =

+There are two ways to export your entries to a CSV: Export All or Export Selected.

+To Export All:

+1. Go to the Entries screen
+1. Select the `Export All` option under the `Bulk Actions` dropdown
+1. Click Apply and save the file

+To Export Selected:

+1. Go to the Entries screen
+1. Check boxes next to the entries you wish to export
+1. Select the `Export Selected` option under the `Bulk Actions` dropdown
+1. CLick Apply and save the file

 == Screenshots ==

 1. Visual Form Builder page